eoiny/your-portfolio/development-guide.md

 3. Push the branch to github.
 4. Someone who is not the developer of this branch must evaluate/test the code.
   - If the code is working fine it can be merged in the master branch.
-  - If the code have any issue it must be reported and the development goes back to item 2.
+  - If the code has any issue it must be reported and the development goes back to item 2.

 ## Testing